 How to respond to: The grammar Nazi

 You know the type.
 They comment with one word: *you’re.
 Now you’re humiliated.
-You realize you’ve made a silly grammatical error and their comment is forever stamped on your post announcing to the world that you suck at writing.
+You realize you’ve made a silly grammatical blogging error and their comment is forever stamped on your post announcing to the world that you suck at writing.
 Fix your post, move on.
 Don’t sweat it.
 A simple, “Nice catch,” is a fine response.

 How to respond to: The potty mouth

-You put in so much effort to keep your posts clean and you’re met with a comment that’s littered with foul language and crude remarks.
+You put in so much effort to keep your blogging clean and you’re met with a comment that’s littered with foul language and crude remarks.
 You panic.
 Your first thought is, ‘My grandma might be reading this!’
 Deleting inappropriate comments is absolutely acceptable.
 You are not required to leave comments on your page if they offend you.
 Deleting comments isn’t wrong.
 It’s your page, you manage the content.

 How to respond to: The self promoter

 They aren’t there to support you, they’re just commenting to fill their quota.
 This is most commonly seen on Instagram and comes in the form of, “Love it!”
 “Great pic!” and “Check out my page!”
 These people are harmless.
 In their perfect world, you’d follow their page and engage in their content.
 In the blogging world, you do not need to respond to their comments with, “Thanks!”
 Just let the self promoters self promote.

 When I receive a mean comment, I try to remember to handle it with kindness.
 One of my favorite quotes is, “When you have a bad day, a really bad day, try and treat the world better than it treated you.”

 Chin up, my friend, it’s one person’s opinion.
 That is not the way that others see you.

 How have you responded to hate while blogging?
 Have you ever been tempted to take a break from your blog due to the hateful things someone has said?
 Sometimes, I have to remind myself that I am writing for me, and not for the validation of others.